Your Cart

 Have you ever set down your work for a minute, and when you come back to it, you’re not sure where to start, or what you should be doing next?

-Well, if you’re a right-handed knitter, at the beginning of a row, your needle with the work on it will be in your left hand.
+At the beginning of a row, your needle with the work on it will be in your non-dominant hand, ready to work.
 Look at your first stitch.
 Is it a knit or a purl stitch?
 Chevron or bump?

 Sometimes it can be a little hard to tell what the first stitch is, as they tend to be a little loosy-goosy.
 (In my swatch above, I actually slipped the first stitch of every row, which means I just moved it from one needle to the other without working it.
 This helps tighten up the edge a little.)

-Well, here's another way to tell.
-If you are working in stockinette stitch and your working yarn is coming from the back of the needle, you should knit.
+Here's another way to tell: if you're working in stockinette stitch and your working yarn is coming from the back of the needle, you should knit.
 If it is coming from the front of the needle, then you should purl.

-Unless you are starting your rows with a garter stitch border.
-Then knit anyway. :-)
+Unless you're starting your rows with a garter stitch border.
+Then knit either way. :-)

 Of course, if you're working a stitch that changes what you are doing every row or two (for instance, seed stitch or moss stitch), then you can still use these clues to help you figure out what your last stitch was—and do the opposite.